lucia-auth/lucia/docs/pages/tutorials/username-and-password/index.md

 title: "Username and password"
 ---

-# Tutorial: Basic username and password auth
+# Tutorial: Username and password auth

-The tutorials covers the basics of Lucia and username/password auth.
+The tutorials go over how to implement a basic username and password auth and covers the basics of Lucia along the way.
+As a prerequisite, you should be fairly comfortable with your framework and its APIs.
 For a more in-depth guide, see the [Email and password](/guides/email-and-password/) guides.

 - [Astro](/tutorials/username-and-password/astro)
 - [Next.js App router](/tutorials/username-and-password/nextjs-app)